-Inside Iran’s Mission To Dominate The Middle East
+Iran Is Outgunning And Outsmarting The US Across The Middle East

 “I feel like Iran is our mother,” he said. ●

-Khalid Ali in Baghdad, Miriam Berger in Tel Aviv, Fariba Pajooh in Washington, and a correspondent in Beirut contributed to this report.
+Khalid Ali in Baghdad, Miriam Berger in Tel Aviv, and correspondents in Beirut and Washington contributed to this report.

 Borzou Daragahi is a Middle East correspondent for BuzzFeed News and is based in Istanbul.